okta/samples-js-react/custom-login/README.md

 Once you have logged in you will be redirected through your authorization server (the issuer defined in config) to create a session for Single-Sign-On (SSO).
 After this you will be redirected back to the application where you should see information about your login state.

-**Note:** If you are currently using your Developer Console, you already have a Single-Sign On (SSO) session for your Org.
+**Note:** If you are currently using your Developer Console, you already have a Single Sign-On (SSO) session for your Org.
 You will be automatically logged into your application as the same user that is using the Developer Console.

 ## Integrating The Resource Server